Witiko/scm-at-arqmath3/paper/main.md

     vise versa, we used single soft vector space models to jointly represent both text and math.

-    As our baseline, we used Lucene BM25 with the text + LaTeX dictionary and no token similarities.
+    As our baselines, we used 1) Lucene BM25 with the text dictionary and no token similarities and 2) Lucene BM25 with the text + LaTeX dictionary and no token similarities.

     We also used four soft vector space models with the text + LaTeX dictionary